 All participants will receive a League of American Bicyclists "Smart Cycling" handbook and a certificate upon successful completion of the written and skill-testing examinations.
 You are not required to take the exam after the class unless you want a certificate.

 Dinner & coffee is included at the Thursday class so you can make it to class on time!

-During the 5 1/2 hour Saturday class, we cover bike handling skills on a closed course, a written examination, and culminates with a nine mile bike ride allowing participants to practice their cycling skills in small groups under the watchful eyes of OCW's League of American Bicyclists-trained LCIs.
+During the 5 1/2 hour Saturday class, we cover bike handling skills on a closed course and a nine mile bike ride allowing participants to practice their cycling skills in small groups under the watchful eyes of OCW's League of American Bicyclists-trained LCIs.

 Please bring your bike, water, and money for lunch.